St. John’s wort is a herb that has long been thought to have medicinal qualities, especially for the treatment of depression.

-Also known as Perforate St. John’s wart, Tipton’s Weed or Klamath weed, St. John’s wort comes from a flowering plant called Hypericum perforatum.
+Also known as Perforate St. John’s wort, Tipton’s Weed or Klamath weed, St. John’s wort comes from a flowering plant called Hypericum perforatum.
 It is available in teas, tablets, capsules, and as a topical treatment.

 The plant contains the active chemical hypericin, and this may be what gives the herb most of its efficacy.
 Other ingredients such as hyperforin and flavonoids may play a role.

-St. John’s Wort can clash dangerously with some prescription drugs, so care must be taken with its use, and any use should be first discussed with a health care provider.
+St. John’s wort can clash dangerously with some prescription drugs, so care must be taken with its use, and any use should be first discussed with a health care provider.

 It can also lead to increased photosensitivity, or sun sensitivity, stomach upset and allergic reactions.

 - St. John’s wort is named after St. John the Baptist, as the plant is in full bloom on 24th June, St. John’s feast day.

 - The herb is used in alternative medicine to treat depression, anxiety, and attention deficit hyperactivity disorder (ADHD).

 - It can be taken in the form of tablets, tinctures, or as an infusion, using teabags.

 - St. John’s wort has not been approved by the Food and Drug Administration (FDA) for over-the-counter (OTC) or prescription use in the United States (U.S.).